Club: Ceará SC & Fortaleza EC | Opening: 1973 | Capacity: 63,903 seats

 Not much later, Castelão got selected as one of the playing venues of the 2014 World Cup, and therefore required a more substantial redevelopment.

 Works started early 2011 and involved the demolition and reconstruction of the bottom tier, the installation of a new roof, and the refurbishment of the rest of the stadium.
-The stadium officially reopened on the 16th of December 2012.
+The stadium officially reopened on 16 December 2012.
 At the same time it got renamed Arena Castelão.

-Arena Castelão is scheduled to host six matches at the World Cup, which include one round of 16 match and a quarter-final.
+During the 2014 World Cup, Arena Castelão hosted four first round group matches, a round of 16 match, and the quarter-final between Brazil and Colombia (2-1).
 The stadium was also one of the playing venues of the 2013 Confederations Cup.

 (Photos of the present Arena Castelão below)